The Top 10 Rules Of Curling

 7. Scoring Rules

 The object of curling, of course, is to score the most points.
-Points are scored by throwing stones as close as possible to the button.
+Points are scored by throwing stones as close as possible to the button (the center of the house).

 Only one team can score in each end of curling.
-The scoring team is the team with the stone closest to the center of the house.
-For every stone that is closer to the center than the non-scoring team's closest stone, the scoring team is awarded a point.
+The team that earns points has a stone closest to the button, also known as the shot rock.
+For every stone that is closer to the center than the non-scoring team's closest stone (2nd shot rock), the scoring team is awarded a point.

 A curling team earns a point for each of their stones that is closer to the center than their opponent's best stone.

 Each round can end with one or both teams scoring nothing, but both teams cannot score in one round.
-The game ends at the conclusion of the 10th end.
+The game ends at the conclusion of the tenth end in men's and women's and the eighth end in mixed doubles.

-An "end" in curling is analogous to an "inning" in baseball.
+An "end" in curling is like an "inning" in baseball.

 Some traditional curling scoreboards will show the number of points in the middle and the number of the end that each team reached that score on each side.
 Modern scoreboards are much simpler, though, showing the number of points scored for each team in each end.